Home

 Punch card ballots and the 1966 Georgia gubernatorial election.

-During the summer of 1966, CBS News, in a joint venture with the polling firm Louis Harris & Associates and IBM, launched the most ambitious effort ever to forecast national elections on a state-by-state basis.
+During the summer of 1966, CBS News, in a joint venture with the polling firm Louis Harris & Associates and IBM, launched one of the most ambitious efforts ever undertaken to forecast national elections on a state-by-state basis.
 CBS hoped to scoop the other networks on election night by being first to call the winner in every race for Governor or Senator across the country and, if the experiment was successful, to apply the methodology to the 1968 presidential elections.

 But most of the media attention that year was focused on the race for Governor of Georgia, where the Democratic candidate was Lester Maddox, famous for handing out pickax handles to fight integration at his restaurant, then closing it rather than allow it to be desegregated.
 Maddox had defeated Jimmy Carter and former governor Ellis Arnall in a bitter primary to face Republican Howard “Bo” Calloway in the general election.
 The race was considered close from the start, but it became utterly unpredictable when Arnall, who detested Maddox and everything he stood for, launched an independent write-in campaign in an attempt to stop him.